dondi/GRNsight/database/README.md

     Once completed, rerun the command that executes `main.py`

-For more information, refer to the `README.md` in the `network-folder`.
+For more information, refer to the [`README.md`](https://github.com/dondi/GRNsight/blob/main/database/network-database/README.md) in the `network-database` folder.